christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 )
 ```

-4 units on the left and 8 units on the right.
-If you drag it, it will adjust. (include bootstrap information here) We call that responsive layout.
-Responsive Layout: Depending on the width of your screen, bootstrap adjusts the columns.
-This helps apps look good on Mobile, Tablet & Desktop devices.
+We could split our layout like this: 4 units on the left (dropdown) and 8 units on the right (plot).
+If you draged your website, it would adjust the content automatically (include bootstrap information here?!).
+We call that responsive layout (Responsive Layout: Depending on the width of your screen, bootstrap adjusts the columns.
+This helps apps look good on Mobile, Tablet & Desktop devices).

 {{< figure src="/img/courses/dat_sci/14/shiny_layout_cols.png">}}

-Shiny has HTML Helpers: These are bootstrap components that Shiny has turned into functions.
-We'll see a bunch of examples of these.
+Shiny has a lot of HTML Helpers: These are bootstrap components that Shiny has turned into functions.
+One that we want to add is a `wellPanel()`.

-ADD wellPanel()

-wellPanel(): Creates a Bootstrap Well.
+* `wellPanel()`: Creates a Bootstrap Well.
 This is just a diviion that has a gray background. <div class="well"></div>
-pickerInput(): A shinywidgets widget that creates a UI dropdown
+* `pickerInput()`: A shinywidgets widget that creates a UI dropdown

-runApp(): Use runApp() if the "Reload App" button gets hung up.
+Use the function`runApp()` if the "Reload App" button gets hung up.
 Note that runApp() looks for a file called "app.R".
-If your app has a file name that is different, just put it in quotes inside of runApp()
+If your app has a file name that is different, just put it in quotes inside of the functio (`runApp("01_stock_analyzer_layout.R")`).

-e.g. runApp("01_stock_analyzer_layout.R")

 ```r
 # 2.0 APPLICATION UI -----